How to Add a JavaScript Report Viewer to Your Web Application

 npm install -g http-server

 After it’s installed, run the ‘http-server’ command to create a local server on your machine.
-In the terminal, there will be a guide on how to access your file with a specific port number.
+In the terminal, you will find a guide on how to access your file with a specific port number.
 In a web browser, navigate to the provided URL, such as ‘localhost:80’.

 If all goes well, you should see the viewer component on the page and the report you created through JSON.

-Ready to deliver customized, professional reports in no time?
+Ready to try it out?
 Download ActiveReportsJS Today!